CDCgov/SDP-Vocabulary-Service/README.md

 rake
 ```

-- If you wish to run the cucumber tests, which use a browser window to simulate user activity, you need to have installed Chrome and Chromedriver (see above)
+- If you wish to run the cucumber tests, which use a browser window to simulate user activity, you need to have installed Chrome and ChromeDriver (see above)
 - Run Cucumber tests with:

 ```